sourcegraph/sourcegraph-public-snapshot/README.dev.md

 Sourcegraph uses gRPC and Protocol Buffers under the hood.
 Read more at [README.protobuf.md](README.protobuf.md) or view the documentation for the API at [developer.sourcegraph.com](https://developer.sourcegraph.com).

+## Windows notes

+Sourcegraph is currently in alpha stage on Windows.
+Here are some development notes

+### Git

+Please consider using Git from http://git-scm.com/ rather than Cygwin's one.
+The reason is that Cygwin's one does not handle properly local repositories (it expects repo to look like /cygdrive/c/foo/bar/repo)

+### Line endings

+Please configure your Git to use Unix-style line endings

+### Cygwin

+Sourcegraph depends on some GNU and open source tools, such as `make`, `sh`, `find` etc. Please install Cygwin from http://cygwin.org/ (tested with 2.2.1 x32).
+You may also try MSYS at your own risk.

+### Dealing with Git symlinks

+Neither Cygwin's Git nor the MSYS's one properly makes symlinks at checkout.
+Please see http://stackoverflow.com/questions/5917249/git-symlinks-in-windows.
+As a temporary workaround please
+* run after checkout `bash dev/git-windows-aliases.sh` to install git aliases to convert symlinks between Windows and MSYS modes
+* then run `git rm-symlinks` from the repo root to convert checked out symlinks to Windows mode and mark them as "not changed" - otherwise you may experience some issues when running npm-based tasks, e.g. `cd app` followed by `npm run start`

+### Unit tests

+Multiple unit tests are still failing on Windows (remember, Windows support is in alpha stage)